 The application must include an assessment of the academic significance of the student’s desired interdisciplinary course of study.
 This will depend on the whether the student’s desired combination of courses is of academic benefit.

 Parallel Degree Programmes (Parallel Study) at two German Universities

-It is generally not possible to complete a parallel degree programme which entails study at Heidelberg University and another university in Germany.
-This is because it is not possible to register at only one university at any one time.
+It is usually not possible to complete a parallel degree programme which entails study at Heidelberg University and another university in Germany.

-Parallel study at two different universities is possible in the following exceptional cases:
+Parallel study at two different universities is possible in exceptional cases:

 - There is an existing cooperation between Heidelberg University and the other university.